 (Image to be added soon)

-When an individual living thing which is capable of responding to stimuli, growing, reproducing and maintaining homeostasis.
-Example, a plant, animal or humans.
+When an individual living thing is capable of responding to stimuli, growing, reproducing and maintaining homeostasis.
+Example, a plant, animal or human.

 A population is the sum of all of the individuals of the same species living within an ecological community.